apache/couchdb/INSTALL.Unix.md

         erlang-os_mon erlang-xmerl help2man \
         js-devel-1.8.5 libicu-devel libtool perl-Test-Harness

+You can install the Node.JS dependencies via [NodeSource](https://github.com/nodesource/distributions#rpminstall).

+The built-in packages for Sphinx in RHEL repositories are too old to run the documentation build process.
+Instead, use pip:

+    sudo yum install python-pip
+    sudo pip install sphinx

 ### Mac OS X

 To build CouchDB from source on Mac OS X, you will need to install